meonkeys/ow/Readme.md

     * use a real argument parser
     * add tests
 * improve cross-platform compatibility
+    * currently only built for and tested on recent Ubuntu LTS
     * add Windows support
     * add macOS support
 * pick a better name